kaveripriyap/webapp-symptoms-scanner-covid19/README.md

 - Chen Jiasen
 - Jolin Teo Hui Lyn

+All group members contributed equally to this project. :)

 ### Setup of the WebApp

 Take note of the following directions to run our WebApp on Vocareum.